mdamjanic7/ee.Screen/readme.md

 # Gotchas
 * Sometimes websites won't load in the alloted time, resulting in a white screenshots.
 Re-running the script with only the relevant theme names and locales usually fixes the issue.
+* Adding the `?location=xxx`` parameter to a theme that uses Order Online page as home will prevent the location selection modal from appearing in the screenshot.